David Jacob van Lennep

-David Jacob van Lennep (Amsterdam, July 15 1774 – February 11 1853) was Professor of Latin and Greek at the Athenaeum Illustre of Amsterdam, and a poet in Dutch and Neolatin.
+David Jacob van Lennep (15 July 1774 – 1 February 1853) was Professor of Latin and Greek at the Athenaeum Illustre of Amsterdam, and a poet in Dutch and Neo-Latin.

 Education and private life

-David Jacob van Lennep was a member of the Van Lennep Amsterdam patrician family.
-He was the son of Cornelis van Lennep (1751-1813) and Cornelia Henrietta van de Poll (1753-1827).
+David Jacob van Lennep was born in Amsterdam, as a member of the Van Lennep Amsterdam patrician family.
+He was the son of Cornelis van Lennep (1751–1813) and Cornelia Henrietta van de Poll (1753–1827).

 Van Lennep attended a common nursery school, as his father advocated education without class differentiation.
 From his fifth to tenth year he attended the French school, and then the Latin school in Amsterdam.
 At the latter he was a classmate of Matthijs Siegenbeek, who later became the first university professor of Dutch language and rhetorics.

 In 1790 he enrolled at the Athenaeum Illustre where he read law and ancient Latin and Greek, writing a dissertation titled De loco Ciceronis qui est de finibus bonorum in 1793.
 He then continued his studies in Leiden, as graduation was not possible in Amsterdam.
 In 1796 he obtained a doctoral degree in law and established his law practice in Amsterdam.
 In 1799 he succeeded Daniël Wyttenbach at the Athenaeum Illustre in Amsterdam as professor of Greek, Latin, history, rhetoric, and antiquities.
 He later became an important advisor in Dutch politics.

 Van Lennep married Cornelia (Keetje) Christina van Orsoy on 30 September 1800 at the Walloon Church in Amsterdam.
 The couple had a son, Jacob, and a daughter, Anna Louisa (Antje).
 After Keetje's death in 1816 Van Lennep remarried in 1819.
 With Anna Catharina van de Poll (1791-1860) he had nine further children, three daughters and six sons.

 Poetry

 Van Lennep inherited the country house of Manpad near Heemstede from his father.
 He spent his summers here and was very attached to the house and life in the country.
-It inspired him to write a number of poems, both in Dutch and in Neolatin - he was one of the last Dutchmen who were able to compose Neolatin poetry.
+It inspired him to write a number of poems, both in Dutch and in Neo-Latin - he was one of the last Dutchmen who were able to compose Neo-Latin poetry.
 He was an active member of the Amsterdam societies Concordia et Libertate and Libertate et Concordia.
 His debut, titled Carmina juvenilia ("Youth's poems"), was published by his father at the occasion of his school graduation in 1790.
 In 1796 he published the volume Rusticatio Manpadica ("Rustic life at Manpad").
 Poematum fasciculus ("Small bundle of poems") was published in 1850, including the poem ‘Ad Villae Manpadicae arbores’, translated into Dutch by his son Jan Hendrik (‘Aan de bomen van het Manpad’, "At the trees of Manpad House").
 Van Lennep was also an active poet in Dutch, and a member of the Leiden society Kunst Wordt Door Arbeid Verkreegen.
 In 1826 he published the volume Hollandsch duinzang ("The Dutch dunes' song").
 A collection of his Dutch poems was published in 1844, titled Gedichten van Mr. D.J. van Lennep.